ZecHub/zechub/site/guides/Zcash<>Avalanche Red-Bridge.md

    - Description: The smart contract architecture supporting the Zcash<>Avalanche bridge, handling deposits, conversions, and withdrawals of ZEC.

 3. Privacy Layer Integration
-   - Description: Ensures that Zcash’s privacy features are preserved throughout the bridging process, allowing for private cross-chain transactions.
+   - Description: Ensures that Zcash privacy features are preserved throughout the bridging process, allowing for private cross-chain transactions.

  Deliverables and Documentation